msg-systems/sap-bp-mcp-server/README.md

 For all errors, please check the log file _sap-bp-mcp-server.log_

 **Debug Mode:**
-For a detailed anaylsis, please consider using the MCP [debugging capabilities](https://modelcontextprotocol.io/legacy/tools/debugging).
+For a detailed analysis, please consider using the MCP [debugging capabilities](https://modelcontextprotocol.io/legacy/tools/debugging).

 ## License